 Causes of Anxiety Disorders

-It can be difficult to understand the exact causes of the various types of anxiety disorders for each individual.
+It can be difficult to understand the exact causes of various types of anxiety disorders for everyone.

-In general, types of anxiety disorders may be caused by some of the following:
+In general, most types of anxiety disorders are caused by any of the following:

-If a medical condition is suspected of causing anxiety, a doctor may order tests to investigate further.
+If a medical condition is suspected of causing anxiety, a doctor will order tests to investigate further.

 Anxiety symptoms can be an indicator of an underlying medical condition, such as diabetes, chronic pain, disease, respiratory disorders, or tumors.